-MMI has 14 departments with approximately 500 employees and provides over 50 types of clinical services.
-We are present at more than 40 locations across the state, and provide diagnosis and treatment to approximately 15,000 children and adults annually with greater than 70,000 clinical visits.
+We care for Nebraska and beyond.
+MMI has 12 departments with approximately 550 employees and provides more than 50 types of clinical services.
+We are present at more than 40 locations across the state and provide diagnosis and treatment to approximately 15,000 children and adults annually with greater than 80,000 clinical visits.
 MMI utilizes an interdisciplinary team approach that assures a comprehensive service program.
 Parents, teachers, therapists and community service providers are involved in our team approach.
 MMI also provides statewide technical assistance and consultation to Nebraska public schools and other programs across the state that provide services to children, youth and adults with disabilities.

+We teach future providers.
 As an academic unit of UNMC, MMI is committed to training health care professionals who will provide future care to children and adults with disabilities.
 MMI provides advanced training to students in a variety of specialized educational programs.
-The institute has a strong commitment to applied and basic research related to the prevention and treatment of genetic disorders and developmental disabilities.
+The institute has a strong commitment to applied and basic research related to the prevention and treatment of genetic conditions and developmental disabilities.

 We look forward to being a resource for you and your family.